bristol-vaccine-centre/interfacer/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmission to fix a URL issue in README.md and a typo in DESCRIPTION as identified by submission team (sorry).
+* This is a resubmission to fix issues identified in CRAN submission v0.2.2:
+1) additional spaces in DESCRIPTION file.
+FIXED
+2) functions missing return values.
+FIXED
+3) example containing unexported method.
+REMOVED
+4) `if (FALSE)` stanza in examples for function that can only be used interactively.
+FIXED

 * This is a new release.
 * There are no references describing the methods in this package.